New international students

 • USA

 Students that are studying for less than 6 months can enter as a Standard Visitor visa.
 You may be able to use the eGates depending on your nationality (see above list), if you are not a nationality of the above countries then you will need to see a Border Force Officer.
-When a traveller from one of the eligible countries uses an eGate and does not already hold Entry Clearance in advance of arrival, visitor status is automatically granted so if you have applied for a Student visa, do not enter the UK until you have your Student visa granted.
-Please ensure to keep a record of your boarding pass or flight ticket so the University can record your date of entry.
+When a traveller from one of the eligible countries uses an eGate and does not already hold entry clearance in advance of arrival, visitor status is automatically granted.
+Therefore, if you have applied for a student visa, do not enter the UK until you have your student visa granted

 Find out more about arriving in the UK.